richard1122/submodule-checker/README.md

 # submodule-checker
-Check whether a submodule is at master branch, and report a github commit status.
+Check whether a submodule is on default branch (usually master), and report a github commit status.

-## RUN

-DockerFile is provided, please start with enviroment variables:
-* GH_TOKEN: Your personal github access token, which have access right to target repo.

 ## CONFIG (in your repos)